Wellington is the capital city of New Zealand and also a thriving mecca for the film industry. Don't miss these unique

 Wellington is home to a hub of world-class production and special effects facilities, as well as a number of talented filmmakers and crew who've worked on global movie releases such as Avatar and Avatar II.
 Most of the world-class movie-making talent and technologies are located in the eastern seaside suburb of Miramar.

 The dual companies of Wētā Workshop(opens in new window) and Wētā FX(opens in new window) have helped create some of the world’s most creative and cutting-edge films and television series with leading international film studios.
-Legendary Hollywood director James Cameron chose Wellington to make the Oscar-winning film Avatar because he was determined to make a “ground-breaking” movie.
-Other Hollywood blockbusters Wētā have worked on include The Lord of the Rings trilogy, King Kong, The Avengers, and Ghost in the Shell.
+Legendary Hollywood director James Cameron chose Wellington to make the Oscar-winning film Avatar, and its sequel Avatar II some 13 years apart.
+Other Hollywood blockbusters Wētā has worked on include The Lord of the Rings trilogy, King Kong, The Avengers, and Ghost in the Shell.